 The ultimate goal of a sales project is to close deals, so having a process to collect and monitor payments is really important.
 If you use Stripe alone, you’ll most likely find cross referencing Stripe customers and payments with their HubSpot counterparts a bit of a headache.
 When you integrate the two, you’ll be able to either create or update your HubSpot contact information when a new customer is logged on Stripe, so you never have to cross reference again.
 This will save you time, decrease room for error, and increase efficiency across the board.

 Gmail and your Google Calendar are important parts of workflow in modern businesses and for individuals of all levels.
 Google Calendar is the way most of us log meetings, keep track of our schedules, and send follow-ups after the meetings have concluded.
 With the Google Calendar and HubSpot integration, you can “simultaneously log a meeting in your CRM, create a calendar event for that meeting, and send invites to meeting guests.”
-The meeting scheduled will also appear on the contact’s record timeline, which you can reference in the future.
+The meeting that’s scheduled will also appear on the contact’s record timeline, which you can reference in the future.

 Drift was started by a former HubSpot executive, so it makes sense that it would lend naturally to a HubSpot integration.
 Drift is a chatbot that can respond to site visitors 24/7, qualify leads, automatically book meetings, and help increase your website conversion rate.
-The tool easily connects with HubSpot, and you can pull customer chat information into each individual’s HubSpot profile, so you know where and what type of contact you’ve had with them before.
+The help desk tool easily connects with HubSpot, and you can pull customer chat information into each individual’s HubSpot profile, so you know where and what type of contact you’ve had with them before.

 Are there any specific HubSpot integrations you love that we didn’t mention?
 Would love to hear about any new integrations we should check out in the comments below.